5 ways to bring a culture of celebration to your EMS agency

 Regardless of size or service model, here are a few ways your department can honor its employees throughout the year

-While it was great to recognize them both for years of service, it also made me realize that what little celebration there is often comes only at the end of a career — which is hopefully punctuated by happiness and good health.
+While it is great to recognize providers for years of service, it also makes me realize that what little celebration there is often comes only at the end of a career – which is hopefully punctuated by happiness and good health.

 EMS Week presents an opportunity to do more.
 Each May, EMS organizations, regardless of their size or service model can celebrate their members in ways both large and small.
 Here are a few suggestions on how your department can get involved.

 It can be a simple Facebook update, blog post, press release, or all three.
 You can also consider offering a small gift like a pin, plaque, or challenge coin as a token of appreciation.

 You can also give a meaningful and higher-value gift at significant career milestones.
 The intent of gifts might be as a reminder of why an EMT entered the profession or to reinforce that personal fitness is essential for safety and longevity or to encourage lifelong learning and professional development.
 For instance:

 - Year 1: A copy of an EMS book or resource to improve education and training